gaoshh711/gaoshh711.github.io/_pages/about.md

 I am also an crazy fan on histroy and strategy games like Paradox, enjoying Europa Universalis IV!

-<span style="color:red">I am looking for phd or research master opportunities now:3! </span>
+<span style="color:red">I am looking for Ph.D or thesis-track master programs opportunities now:3! </span>